Chinese New Year - Year of the Tiger for Preschoolers

 The Lantern Festival

-Traditionally, on the evening of the 15th day of the first lunar month (February 15, 2022), on the night of the full moon, families get together for a big dinner and go out and see fireworks and light lanterns.
-Some of these lanterns are true works of art, painted with birds, zodiac signs, animals, flowers, and scenes from legend and history.
+Traditionally, on the evening of the 15th day of the first lunar month (February 15, 2022), on the night of the full moon, families get together for a big dinner and go out to see fireworks and light lanterns.
+Some of these lanterns are works of art painted with birds, zodiac signs, animals, flowers, and scenes from legend and history.

 Chinese Lantern Festival by Isabella Smith from Unsplash